Skip to content

 Step 6: Review and Deploy

-The Summary panel on the right shows your current configuration, including the selected plan, region, tier, and the project the deployment will be created under.
+The Summary panel on the right shows your current configuration, including the selected plan, region, tier, and the project under which the deployment will be created.

 The project defaults to the last project you accessed.
 You can switch to a different project at any time before deploying by clicking the project name at the top of the page.